StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/_index.md

 ###### The importance of the "once for all" concept as it pertains to Christ's work completely forces our hand in translating Hebrews 9:26, 28 {#could-you-explain-more-how-all-this-works-with-respect-to-the-finality-of-death-the-importance-of-the-once-for-all-concept-as-it-pertains-to-christ-s-work-completely-forces-our-hand-in-translating-hebrews-9-26-28}

 {{< properties
-stags="Interpretation > NT Principles > "Once for all""
+stags="Interpretation > NT Principles > “Once for all”"
 >}}
 <!-- p="1 Peter 3:18; Romans 6:10; Hebrews 7:27; Hebrews 9:12; Hebrews 10:10" -->